 How participants will benefit

-• Demonstrate the key principles of informational security
+• Demonstrate the key principles of information security

-- Introduce you to the types of cybercrime and cyber enabled crime
+• Introduce you to different types of cybercrime and cyber enabled crime.